 The Environmental Impact Statement was completed in September 2011 and marked a significant milestone, and after considerable debate over various designs, one was finally approved.
 It consisted of two new adjacent bridges, each with a conventional deck-truss design and a clearance of 116 feet over the river, eliminating the need for lift spans.
 The plans called for a total of 10 traffic lanes on the bridges, the inclusion of light rail, and a widening of Interstate 5 on both sides of the river.
 The total cost was estimated to be between $3.1 and $3.5 billion, and the project would take five to seven years to complete.

-In March 2013 the Oregon legislature approved $450 billion in funding for the project, but three months later the Washington senate failed to follow suit, primarily because of opposition to putting light rail on the bridges.
+In March 2013 the Oregon legislature approved $450 million in funding for the project, but three months later the Washington senate failed to follow suit, primarily because of opposition to putting light rail on the bridges.
 For nearly a year Oregon considered taking on the project by itself, but finally abandoned it in May 2014.
 By then the two states had spent $199.8 million on the CRC, and $139 million of that was federal funding that was now due for repayment.
 The states negotiated a five-year extension with the Federal Highway Administration, which elapsed with little additional activity or progress.

 More Traffic, More Talk

 Meanwhile, traffic on the Interstate Bridge continued to increase.
 By the late 2010s more than 135,000 vehicles were crossing on most days, and a 2019 report by the Oregon Secretary of State's audit division found that morning travel times had nearly doubled just since 2011.
 A report that same year by the Southwest Washington Regional Transportation Council found that I-5 in the area of the bridges was congested for 11 hours on weekdays, with the afternoon backup sometimes starting as early as 1 p.m.